IMPLEMENTATION SCIENCE MANAGER, IABPG CENTRE

-The primary function of the Implementation Science Manager - International Affairs and Best Practice Guidelines Centre is to facilitate the development, implementation and evaluation of knowledge transfer strategies and special projects funded by the Ministry of Health and/or Ministry of Long-Term Care and other funders.
-The role will focus on the application of implementation science and social movement action principles when working at the individual, organizational and system levels.
+The primary function of the Implementation Science Manager - International Affairs and Best Practice Guidelines (IABPG) Centre is to facilitate the development, implementation and evaluation of knowledge transfer activities and special projects funded by the Government of Ontario and other funders.
+The role will focus on the application of implementation science and social movement approaches when working at the individual, organizational and system levels.

 - Lead the development, implementation, and evaluation of knowledge transfer strategies, programs and professional development offerings targeted to individuals, groups and organizations.

-- Regularly engage as a BPSO Coach with Best Practice Spotlight Organizations® (BPSO Directs and BPSO Hosts, pre-designates and designates) within the assigned Cohort(s) or areas of practice to collaborate with and mobilize BPSOs to implement best practice guidelines using knowledge transfer activities and social movement action principles to maximize transformative change within their organizations.
+- Regularly engage with Best Practice Spotlight Organizations® (BPSO Directs, BPSO Hosts and/or BPSO OHTs) within the assigned cohort(s) or areas of practice to implement best practice guidelines and mobilize change using two frameworks: Knowledge-to-Action and Social Movement Action.

 - Provide guidance and direction to project coordinators to plan and execute portfolio deliverables.

-- Contribute to activities related to the implementation, dissemination and evaluation or marketing phases of the overall IABPG Centre work and other funded or related projects, as required.
+- Contribute to activities related to the planning, implementation, dissemination, evaluation and marketing phases of the overall IABPG Centre work and other funded or related projects, as required.

-- Work with the Director, Associate Director(s) and other staff to identify and develop policy papers and public-friendly tools related to the of the work of the IABPG Centre.
+- Work with the Director, Associate Director(s) and other RNAO staff to identify and develop policy papers and public-friendly tools related to the IABPG Centre.

 - Develop and submit abstracts for presentation, publications and other formal academic/scholarly activities.